 If you have TMJ syndrome, what is probably much more important to you is that the symptoms can be prolonged and severe enough to interfere with your normal daily activities.
 They can include dizziness, headaches, or migraines, especially developing in the morning.
 Pain in the face, neck, or shoulders, and earaches, tinnitus or ringing in the ears, and hearing loss are also symptoms of TMJ.
 And jaw pain or tenderness, difficulty biting or chewing, trouble opening and closing the mouth, and clicking, popping, or grating sounds when the mouth is opened or closed can also indicate TMJ disorder.

-If you would like to find out if your symptoms could be caused by TMJ syndrome, call our office or click here to fill out our request an appointment form.
-We’ll be happy to help you find a time that is truly convenient for your schedule.
-And if you would prefer to meet with Dr. Dennis briefly to discuss your symptoms before you commit to a full exam, we offer a complimentary consultation.
+If you would like to find out if your symptoms could be caused by TMJ syndrome, you may call our office or click here to request an appointment online.